Odette Abadi: Post-war career and life

 Upon their reconnection in Nice, Rosenstock married Moussa Abadi in 1959, becoming Odette Abadi.
 They were married legally at the town hall of the 12th arrondissement, and later through a religious ceremony performed by Rabbi Farhi.
 They spoke little about the Réseau Marcel and their work during the war.

 During and after the war, Abadi continued her profession as a doctor, with a focus on tuberculosis, and her husband became a theater critic.
 From 1978 until 1994, she worked as a doctor at a private college for those with hearing difficulties called Cours Morvan.
 In the 1980s, she was awarded the Legion of Honor and Silver Medal of the National Academy of Medicine.
 She also wrote a book about her time in concentration camps during WWII called Terre de détresse which was published in 1995.

-Moussa Abadi died in 1997 and two years after her husband's death, Abadi died by suicide on 29 July 1999.
+Moussa Abadi died in 1997 and two years after her husband's death, Abadi died by suicide in Paris on 29 July 1999.
 She left behind a suicide note addressed to the children that she had helped to save.